 The major differences between the jobs held by local workers of the Scenic Rim Regional Council and Queensland were:

-- A larger percentage of local workers employed in Agriculture, Forestry and Fishing (12.7% compared to 2.9%)
+- A larger percentage of local workers employed in the field of Agriculture, Forestry and Fishing (12.8% compared to 3.1%)

-- A larger percentage of local workers employed in Accommodation and Food Services (10.0% compared to 7.6%)
+- A smaller percentage of local workers employed in the field of Professional, Scientific and Technical Services (3.6% compared to 7.1%)

-- A smaller percentage of local workers employed in Health Care and Social Assistance (11.1% compared to 13.9%)
+- A larger percentage of local workers employed in the field of Accommodation and Food Services (9.9% compared to 7.2%)

-- Agriculture, Forestry and Fishing (+216 local workers)
+- Public Administration and Safety (+191 local workers)